THE ROLE AND VALUE OF RISK

 On site, we use various technologies to communicate quickly and efficiently across campus in the case of an emergency.
 At all times during programming each campus has Directors accessible through our office phone or through their personal cell phones.
 We are set-up to respond to emergencies 24/7.

-RISK ASSESSMENT AND MANAGEMENT TEAM
+RISK MANAGEMENT TEAM